4 ways to decorate on the cheap—without using Amazon, Wayfair, or Ikea

 One of the best parts about buying furniture on Wayfair or Amazon is the fast, easy delivery.
 Startups are now popping up to make buying used furniture much more convenient than schlepping to someone’s house to pick up the old dresser you bought on Craigslist.
 You can try out sites like Kaiyo or AptDeco, both of which sell used pieces from brands like West Elm and Crate & Barrel and deliver them right to your door.

-One thing to note: These companies tend to have slower shipping options than Amazon’s lightning-fast two-day shipping.
+One thing to note: These companies tend to have slower shipping options than Amazon’s lightning-fast two-day shipping (though Kaiyo can ship items in two days).
 But that’s not necessarily a bad thing: Experts point out that slower shipping options like these are better for the environment.

 Having your used furniture delivered certainly beats buying a bed frame from an acquaintance on Facebook, which I did recently—I love the frame, for which I paid almost nothing, but I did not love that I had to rent a U-Haul van to pick it up.